alamillac/banana/README.md

 There are already pre-trained weights in the `checkpoint.pth` and `checkpoint_visual.pth` file for 2000 episodes.

+The current implementation uses the environment with the ray-based perception for linux.
+Feel free to change it to the environment with the pixel-based perception and/or for your operating system.
+You can do this by changing the `env_filename` and `visual` variables in the `test.py` and `train.py` scripts.

 To test the agent, run the `test.py` script.

 ```bash